Singapore pet shipping information

 There is currently no quarantine for cats and dogs entering Singapore from the UK as long as all the paperwork is completed correctly and the animals are clinically healthy on entry.

-All pets must be de-wormed with a product effective against internal parasites (nematodes and cestodes) within 4 days of export.
+All pets must be de-wormed with a product effective against internal parasites (nematodes and cestodes) within 2 - 7 days prior to export.
 Active ingredient and date of treatment must be noted on the original documents (vaccination card) and preferably on the Export Health Certificate.

-Flea and Tick treatments with a product effective against external parasites administered between 2 and 10 days of export.
+Flea and Tick treatments with a product effective against external parasites administered between 2 - 7 days prior to export.
 Again this will need to be recorded on the vaccination card and preferable on the Export Health Certificate.

 There are restrictions on certain breeds of dog.
 Please check that your animal is not in one of these categories.